Skip to content

 When to Repair Vs. Replace: A Cost-Benefit Analysis

 Deciding between repair and replacement isn't always easy.
 Consider the age and condition of your fence.
-Sometimes, frequent repairs can cost more than a new fence.
+If more than 20% needs repair, replacement might be better.
+It can save money in the long run.

 Enhancing the Longevity of Your Fence